 Use these tips to bring your interview process into the new decade so you can continue building your business with the best people.

-To learn if an applicant will thrive in the unique culture of your workplace is to ask competency/behavioural questions in the interview.
-This line of questioning allows you to predict a candidate’s ability to take on the role based on their behaviour in previous positions.
+To learn if an applicant will thrive in the unique culture of your workplace is to ask competency/behavioral questions in the interview.
+This line of questioning allows you to predict a candidate’s ability to take on the role based on their behavior in previous positions.
 When you know how they behaved previously, you can predict how they’ll perform in your company now.

 Look for Culture Indicators

 In today’s culture-centric workplace, candidates can no longer get by with a great resume alone—and it’s your job to spot those who jump out as a great cultural fit for the company.

 When you offer current employees an active role in the recruitment process, like meeting with prospective hires, you reinforce team camaraderie.
 You can also observe firsthand if an applicant seems to connect with and fit into the established staff dynamics.